 Urban areas within the UGB generally benefit from our drainage and flood protection services as well as our waterway services.
 Most of the major pipe and channel drainage systems benefit properties within the UGB.

 All properties within the UGB and major airports that are not classified as residential are treated as non-residential for the purposes of applying the Waterways and Drainage Charge.
-These are broad in their nature and include commercial operations like hotels, factories, retail organisations and airports.
+These are broad in their nature and include commercial operations like warehouses, factories, shops, office buildings, hotels and airports.